-When a student's behavior does not change because of action taken at Level I, and the student is being seen in an administrator's office for a repeated Level I infraction, the student is moved to Level II for discipline purposes.
+When a student's behavior does not change because of action taken at Level I the student is moved to Level II for discipline purposes.

 - 1. Repeated violations of Level I offenses. - 2.
-Bullying/Cyber bullying. - 3.
+Bullying or Cyber bullying. - 3.
 Impeding an administrative investigation. - 4.
-Unexcused absences or tardies. - 5.
-Academic dishonesty, which includes cheating or copying the work of another student, plagiarism, and unauthorized communication between students during an examination. - 6.
-Campus Administration must investigate all incident of academic dishonesty and a determination must be made whether the offense occurred. - 7.
-Possession or use of tobacco or tobacco free products (including snuff, dissoluble tobacco, or electronic cigarettes).
+Tardies or unexcused absences. - 5.
+Academic dishonesty, which includes cheating or copying the work of another student, plagiarism, or unauthorized communication between students during an examination.
+Campus Administration or designee must be involved or informed in the investigation of all incidents of academic dishonesty and a determination must be made whether the offense occurred. - 6.
+Possession or use of tobacco or tobacco free products (including snuff, dissoluble tobacco).